optimdata/inuse-contrib/visualizations/README.md

 # Contributing

-General process to contibute a public Github repository
+General process to contibute a public Github repository:
-1. Fork this repository
+1. Fork this repository.
-2. Push your contribution to the forked repo
+2. Push your contribution to the forked repo.
-3. Create a pull request onto the origin repo
+3. Create a pull request onto the origin repo.

 Useful details can be found [here](https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/).